mars-sim/mars-sim/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe the solution you desire to see**
 A clear and concise description of what you want to happen.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

+**Describe the rationale**
+A clear and concise description of how this new feature will the player/community.

 **Screenshots**
 Provide pictures and screenshots.
 Use copy (Ctrl-C) and paste (Ctrl-V) to attach pictures here.
 Feel free to use screenshots from other games and applications to illustrate your points.
 Use markers to circle and highlight important portions in your pictures.